stoeffel/extjs5-the-missing-components/README.md

             // Triggered on triggericon click and enter
             // Do something with the searchvalue (i.e. filter a store) },
-        // or search: 'onSearch' <- function from your viewController
+        // or search: 'onSearch' <- function of your viewController
         clear: function() {
             // Triggered on triggericon click and deleting the value of the field
             // Do something with the searchvalue (i.e. clear the filter of a store) }
-        // or clear: 'onClear' <- function from your viewController }
+        // or clear: 'onClear' <- function of your viewController }
 });
 ```